-ITEM 7.
+ITEM 8.
 INDEPENDENT PUBLIC ACCOUNTANTS

-Management intends to recommend the appointment of Reyes Tacandong & Co. as the external auditor of the Corporation.
-Said accounting firm will replace Mendoza, Querido & Co., CPA.
-Before Mendoza, Querido & Co., the Corporation engaged the external auditing services of KPMG (R.G.
-Manabat & Co.) in 2020 and SyCip Gorres Velayo & Co.
-(SGV) from 1997 up to 2019.
-There has been no changes in and disagreements with Mendoza Querido & Co., on its accounting and financial disclosures.
-Likewise, there has been no changes in and disagreements with SGV and KPMG (R.G.
-Manabat & Co.) on its accounting and financial disclosures.
+Management intends to recommend the appointment of Mendoza Querido & Co., CPAs as the external auditor of the Corporation.
+Said accounting firm will replace KPMG (R.G.
+Manabat & Co.).
+Before KPMG, SyCip Gorres Velayo & Co. was engaged by the Corporation as its external auditor in 1997 and re-appointed through the years.
+There has been no changes in and disagreements with SGV on its accounting and financial disclosure.
 Prior to 1997, the external auditor of the Corporation was Velandria Dimagiba & Co.
-The changes in the external auditor is not due to any disagreement between the Corporation and the former auditor on accounting and financial disclosures, or their resignation or dismissal.
+The change in the external auditor is not due to any disagreement between the Corporation and the former auditor on accounting and financial disclosures, or their resignation or dismissal.